Chapter 7 Regression III: categorical independent variables and multiple regression models

 ## 4 West Coast 417.

-Great, we know that the average violence rate in cities in the East Coast is 790, the average violence rate in cities in the Midwest is 634, the average violence rate in cities in the South is 589, and the average violence rate in cities in the West Coast is 417.
+Great, we know that the average violence rate in cities on the East Coast is 790, the average violence rate in cities on the Midwest is 634, the average violence rate in cities on the South is 589, and the average violence rate in cities on the West Coast is 417.
 We can also visually inspect those mean differences using a grouped boxplot.

 # produce a grouped boxplot assessing the distribution of